 5.1.2.
-Positive and negative constraints
+Score constraint signum (positive or negative)

 All score techniques are based on constraints.
-Such a constraint can be a simple pattern (such as Maximize the apple harvest in the solution) or a more complex pattern. a positive constraint is a constraint you're trying to maximize.
+Such a constraint can be a simple pattern (such as Maximize the apple harvest in the solution) or a more complex pattern.
+A positive constraint is a constraint you're trying to maximize.
 A negative constraint is a constraint you're trying to minimize.